ptr-yudai/ptrlib/README.md

 ## Description
 Ptrlib is a Python library for CTF players.
-It's designed to make it easy to write a complex program of cryptohraphy, networking, exploit and so on.
+It's designed to make it easy to write a complex program of cryptography, networking, exploit and so on.

 ## Requirement
 Supports: Python 3.7